tesseract-robotics/tesseract_ignition/README.md

   * 'cd snapcraft'
   * 'SNAPCRAFT_BUILD_ENVIRONMENT_MEMORY=16G snapcraft --bind-ssh --enable-experimental-package-repositories`
   * Notes:
-    * The `--build-ssh` allows access to your local ssh keys for pulling resources from our internal gitlab server.
+    * The `--bind-ssh` allows access to your local ssh keys for pulling resources from our internal gitlab server.
     * The `--enable-experimental-package-repositories` because we are using version 4.0 which has not been released.
 * Test Snap
   * `sudo snap install --dangerous --classic tesseract-ignition_X.X_amd64.snap`